Inspiring the next generation of researchers and practitioners

-- Creating and developing new teaching and learning opportunities at undergraduate, postgraduate and professional development levels by emphasising multidisciplinary programs that cut across traditional faculty boundaries.
+- Creating and developing new teaching and learning opportunities at undergraduate, postgraduate and professional development levels by emphasising multidisciplinary programs that cut across traditional discipline boundaries.

 - Engaging with a diverse range of communities to build effective academic-community partnerships.

-This component is focused on existing units of study in the University (107 of them) that will be moved into the new building for the start of Semester One, 2014, mainly from the Medical and Natural Sciences divisions.
+This component is focused on existing units of study in the University that will be delivered in the new building, mainly from the Medical and Natural Sciences divisions.

 So far, the University has:

-- confirmed the 107 units of study proposed to move into the new building, how they are currently taught and what their requirements are
+- identified more than 100 units of study to be delivered in the new building and determined how they are currently taught and what their requirements will be

-- established that the proposed units of study have room for growth in the new building and that there is capacity to add the teaching of further existing units of study
+- ensured that there is room for growth in the new building and that there is capacity to add teaching of further existing units of study

-- planned a pilot of a shared wet teaching 'superlab' for implementation in Semester One, 2014
+- planned a pilot of a shared wet teaching lab

-- researched learning and teaching practice that will support or enhance a multidisciplinary approach to education.
+- researched learning and teaching practices that will support and enhance a multidisciplinary approach to education.